Kevin Dogins

 Kevin Ray Dogins (born December 7, 1972) is an American former professional football player who was a guard in the National Football League (NFL) for the Tampa Bay Buccaneers and Chicago Bears.
 He also was a member of the Tampa Bay Storm in the Arena Football League (AFL).
 He played college football for the Texas A&M–Kingsville Javelinas.

-Early years
+Early life

 Dogins attended Rice High School in Eagle Lake, Texas, where he received All-district, All-conference, All-Greater Houston and All-American honors as a senior.

 He accepted a football scholarship from Division II Texas A&M-Kingsville, where his position coach was future NFL coach Juan Castillo.
 He became a starter at center as a freshman.
 In his last 2 years, he was part of an offensive line that included Jermane Mayberry and Jorge Diaz.
 He earned All-American and All-conference honors as a senior.

 In 2008, he was inducted into the Javelina Hall of Fame.